村上裕佑

 Profile

 London-based visual artist.
-Creative director / founding partner of 3AND.
+Creative Director and Founding Partner of 3AND.

-His notable works include Milan Design Week 2025: Ricoh Soul/Soil immersive experience, Expo25 Wakayama zone installation, the huge visual installation for the Diesel show at Milan Fashion Week 2023 in Italy, an immersive audio-visual performance for ∈Y∋ (BOREDOMS) at ICA in London (produced by NTS radio), the advanced immersive art installation "ANIMA" at RICOH PRISM, an art installation for BMW, the rebranding film for FC Tokyo, and a massive visual projection on the Burj Khalifa, the world's tallest building.
+His notable works include the immersive experience Ricoh Soul/Soil for Milan Design Week 2025; the visual installation for the Expo 2025 Wakayama Zone; the large-scale visual production for the Diesel show at Milan Fashion Week 2023; an immersive audio-visual performance for ∈Y∋ (BOREDOMS) at the ICA in the UK; the next-generation immersive art work ANIMA at RICOH PRISM; an art installation for BMW; the rebranding film for FC Tokyo; and a visual work projected onto the exterior of the Burj Khalifa, the world’s tallest building.

 Work